emtee40/APDE-wiki/Screen-Overlays-and-the-Install-Screen.md

-## Editing Screen Overlays and the Install Screen (AKA "Why can't I press the install button?")
+## AKA "Why can't I press the install button?"

 **Situation**: You have run a sketch from APDE and the install screen with the "install" and "cancel" buttons appears.
 However, nothing happens when you try to press the install button.